jsamchineme/foodies/README.md

 # Feature 2: Preparing the ingredients - Peace

-# Feature 3: Getting Kitchen utensils ready - Omoefe
+###Getting Kitchen utensils ready
+1. Wash the pots

 # Feature 4: Cooking the food - Samuel
 - Light the Cooker